In 2017, we were successful in gaining Heritage Lottery Funding to transform the Conservatory Range and Shippon into a place of learning.

 Myerscough College is one of the UK’s largest land-based colleges, offering a wide range of courses and apprenticeships.
-Currently celebrating its 125th anniversary the College is a popular choice for students from across the North West, with centres in Preston, Liverpool, Blackburn, Manchester, Myerscough can now add Warrington to that list too.
+A popular choice for students from across the North West, with centres in Preston, Liverpool, Blackburn, Manchester, Myerscough can now add Warrington to that list too.

-Myerscough is proud to work alongside partners to develop the new centre at Walton Hall Gardens in Warrington.
-As part of the project the stable yard, once occupied by Lady Daresbury’s prized Kerry cattle, have become classrooms and offices, with the historic conservatory and vinery to be used as teaching, growing and display space.
+As part of the project the stable yard, once occupied by Lady Daresbury’s prized Kerry cattle, has become classrooms and offices, with the historic conservatory and vinery now used as a teaching, growing and display space.
 In short, Myerscough has been integral to the development of the new learning centre at Walton Hall Gardens.

-Myerscough is one of the top land-based and sports colleges in the UK for student success rates and boasts phenomenal levels of student satisfaction with the teaching, support and guidance given to students.
-Career opportunities are superb.
-For students working towards their GCSEs, the College offers a range of entry level courses along with A-Level equivalent Level Three Diplomas, ideal for progression to university.
+Myerscough is one of the top land-based and sports colleges in the UK for student success rates.
+It boasts phenomenal levels of student satisfaction following the teaching, support and guidance given to students.
+For students working towards their GCSEs, the College also offers a range of entry-level courses along with A-Level equivalent Level Three Diplomas, ideal for progression to university.

 Walton Lea Partnership

-Walton Lea are a registered charity providing supported learning, development and supported work activities for adults and young people with learning disabilities and complications caused by:
+Walton Lea is a registered charity providing supported learning, development and supported work activities for adults and young people with learning disabilities and complications caused by:

 - Autistic Spectrum Disorder